tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common_prep/prep.md

 {% docs prep_ptpl_scores_by_user %}

 Takes the scores from ptpl_scores (Propensity to Purchase: Leads), transforms it to user / email address grain and uses the latest score date available.
+It only syncs contacts with a `score_group >= 3`.

 The scores of this model are then used in mart_marketing_contact and the marketing pump to later be synced with Marketo and SFDC.